 PFC's description discusses its controls implemented and operated to ensure that principal is received from failing issuer financial institutions and properly remitted to PFC's customers.
-However, during the period October 1, 2018 through September 30, 2019, there were no financial institutions in a failure status with which PFC managed outstanding assets, which would have allowed those controls to operate; therefore, we were unable to test, and did not test, the design or operating effectiveness of controls related to control objective 10.
+However, during the period October 1, 2019 through September 30, 2020, there were no financial institutions in a failure status with which PFC managed outstanding assets, which would have allowed those controls to operate.
+Also, PFC's description discusses its controls implemented and operated to ensure that background investigations are performed and confidentiality agreements are signed for new employees.
+However, during the period October 1, 2019 through September 30, 2020, there were no new employees hired, which would have allowed those controls to operate.
+Therefore, we were unable to test, and did not test, the design or operating effectiveness of controls related to control objectives 10 and 11.